devtut/generate/docs/bash/using-trap-to-react-to-signals-and-system-events.md

 ---
-metaTitle: "Using trap to react to signals and system events"
+metaTitle: "Bash - Using trap to react to signals and system events"
 description: "Introduction: clean up temporary files, Catching SIGINT or Ctl+C, Accumulate a list of trap work to run at exit., Killing Child Processes on Exit, react on change of terminals window size"
 ---